ksmith1281/Magnetic-Photonic-Structures/README.md

 This Total Transfer Matrix can be used to determine important output variables, such as Transmission, Reflection, and Phase, but also magnetophotonic properties such as Faraday rotation.

+NOTE: An additional function was made for ease to accessing the individual variables from the table X using the Extract_Vars function:

+[ Var ] = Extract_Vars(X,Varname,varargin)